earthobservations/luftdatenpumpe/doc/running.rst

     Station list examples:

-      # Display metadata for given stations in JSON format
+      # Display metadata for given stations in JSON format, with reverse geocoding
       luftdatenpumpe stations --station=28,1071 --reverse-geocode

-      # Display metadata for given sensors in JSON format
+      # Display metadata for given sensors in JSON format, with reverse geocoding
       luftdatenpumpe stations --sensor=657,2130 --reverse-geocode

       # Display list of stations in JSON format made of value/text items, suitable for use as a Grafana JSON data source